danvk/aoc2023/aoc2017/README.md

 So `undefined` is assignable to `i32`?

 I ran the simulation for 100 ticks and then 1000 and got no new collisions, so I plugged in the answer.
 It was right!
 No math needed.

+## Day 21

+There's always a problem involving rotations and I always find it annoying.

+Arenas and Rust-style Lifetime annotations solve related problems.
+If I allocate all the scratch stuff in an arena, I can freely share references to it from anything else allocated in that same arena.